-As a mentor, you can interact with your student's Project Posts by commenting on them and providing feedback.
+As a creator, you can interact with your student's Project Posts by commenting on them and providing feedback.
 The ability to comment and vote on new Project Posts gives your program alumni another reason to stick around besides your discussion forums.

 If you wish to completely hide a project from students unless they only own the associated course, you can do so by adding the project and course to a Bundle Payment Plan.